Prelf1992/mlops-template-repository/README.md

 * Commit 112: Refactor: Fix bug in module to resolve issue. at 2025-02-25 11:46:54
 * Commit 113: Build: Optimize performance of component for better readability. at 2025-02-25 15:05:02
 * Commit 114: Docs: Optimize performance of module to resolve issue. at 2025-02-25 15:33:10
+* Commit 115: Style: Update documentation for README to support new requirements. at 2025-02-26 10:02:46